wayawolf/WayaWolfCoin/README.md

-RainbowLite development tree
+WayaWolfCoin development tree

-RainbowLite is a PoS-based cryptocurrency.
+WayaWolfCoin is a PoS-based cryptocurrency.

 Development process
 ===========================